-The design space w.r.t. the two design variables, rated power (P{and}) and rotor diameter (D), is shown in Fig. 2, where the entire framework is run for the discrete set of pointsshown.
+The design space w.r.t. the two design variables, rated power (P) and rotor diameter (D), is shown in Fig. 2.
 The entire wind farm level framework will be run for these discrete sets of points.
 On the secondary y-axis, it can be seen that to keep the farm power constant, the number of turbines reduces as the rated power of the turbine increases.
 To evaluate a property of interest for any given combination of rated power and rotor diameter, a polynomial surface is then fitted to the data at these discrete points.
-An example of this is shown in ??.